-In addition, your vehicle has dual-stage frontal airbags.
+In addition, the vehicle has dual-stage frontal airbags.
 Dual-stage airbags adjust the restraint according to crash severity.
-Your vehicle has an electronic frontal sensor, which helps the sensing system distinguish between a moderate frontal impact and a more severe frontal impact.
+The vehicle has electronic frontal sensors, which help the sensing system distinguish between a moderate frontal impact and a more severe frontal impact.
 For moderate frontal impacts, dual-stage airbags inflate at a level less than full deployment.
 For more severe frontal impacts, full deployment occurs.

-Your vehicle may or may not have roof-rail airbags.
+The vehicle has seat-mounted side impact and roof-rail airbags.
 See Airbag System on page 1-58.
-Roof-rail airbags are intended to inflate in moderate to severe side crashes.
-In addition, these roof-rail airbags are intended to inflate during a rollover.
-Roof-rail airbags will inflate if the crash severity is above the system's designed threshold level.
+Seat-mounted side impact and roof-rail airbags are intended to inflate in moderate to severe side crashes.
+Seat-mounted side impact and roof-rail airbags will inflate if the crash severity is above the system's designed threshold level.
 The threshold level can vary with specific vehicle design.

-Roof-rail airbags are not intended to inflate in frontal impacts, near-frontal impacts, or rear impacts.
-A roof-rail airbag is intended to deploy on the side of the vehicle that is struck or if the sensing system predicts that the vehicle is about to roll over.
+Seat-mounted side impact and roof-rail airbags are not intended to inflate in frontal impacts, near-frontal impacts, rollovers, or rear impacts.
+A seat-mounted side impact airbag is intended to deploy on the side of the vehicle that is struck.
+A roof-rail airbag is intended to deploy on the side of the vehicle that is struck.

 In any particular crash, no one can say whether an airbag should have inflated simply because of the damage to a vehicle or because of what the repair costs were.
 For frontal airbags, inflation is determined by what the vehicle hits, the angle of the impact, and how quickly the vehicle slows down.
-For roof-rail airbags, deployment is determined by the location and severity of the side impact.
-In a rollover event, roof-rail airbag deployment is determined by the direction of the roll.
+For seat-mounted side impact and roof-rail airbags, deployment is determined by the location and severity of the side impact.